 Responsible for International Projects at Central Saint Martins, University of the Arts London, with outcomes including the establishment of the Global Art Joint Project in collaboration with the Graduate School of Fine Arts at Tokyo University of the Arts.

-Advisor and art consultant for galleries, academic institutions, and cultural organizations including Arts Council England and the British Council.
+Advisor and Art Consultant for galleries, academic institutions, and cultural organizations including Arts Council England and the British Council.
 Speaker at cultural institutions such as The Japan Foundation.

 Formerly responsible for artists’ moving image projects at Film and Video Umbrella, the UK’s leading agency for commissioning and producing moving-image works, presented in collaboration with galleries and cultural partners across the country.
 Similarly, New Media Exhibitions and Digital Media Art Festival at the ICA | Institute of Contemporary Arts, exploring the possibilities of digital media and moving image in collaboration with international artists and digital media specialists.

-Fellow and Director of Time-Based Media at the University of Sunderland, responsible for researching and curating new media and moving image projects in collaboration with regional, national, and international partners.
-Additionally, as Adjunct Research Fellow at the Center for Art and Media (ZKM) in Karlsruhe, Germany, he explored institutional archives and curatorial strategies focused on time-based media, including video, film, slides, audio, and both physical and digital computer technologies.
+Fellow and Director of Time-Based Media Art at the University of Sunderland, responsible for researching and curating new media and moving image projects in collaboration with regional, national, and international partners.
+Additionally, as Adjunct Researcher at the Center for Art and Media (ZKM) in Karlsruhe, Germany, he explored institutional archives and curatorial strategies focused on time-based media, including video, film, slides, audio, and both physical and digital computer technologies.